AINTRUST-AI/aixploit/README.md

 ## Installation

-Begin your journey with aixploit by downloading the package:
+To get started with AIxploit download the package:

 ```sh
 pip install aixploit
 ```
+and set the environment variables:

+   export OPENAI_KEY="sk-xxxxx"
+   export OLLAMA_URL="hxxp:"
+   export OLLAMA_API_KEY="ollama"

 ## Usage

 To use AIxploit, follow these steps:

-0. Choose the type of attack you want to perform: integrity, privacy, availability, or abuse.
+1. Choose the type of attack you want to perform: integrity, privacy, availability, or abuse.
-The full list of attackers is in the plugins folder.
+The full list of attackers is available in the plugins folder.

-1. Choose a target: OpenAI, Ollama.
+2. Choose a target: OpenAI, Ollama.
 More targets can be added easily.

-2. Update the .env file with the correct API keys and endpoints.

 3. Update the test/test.py file with the correct target and attackers.

-4. Run the attack with the command:
+4. you can run the attack with the command:
    ```bash
    python test/test.py
    ```